A Mexico Beach Trip Packing List for Carry-On Only Travelers

 Luggage: 25L-35L bag

-For this trip, I used the Charlie 25L Backpack by Remote Equipment, since it’s small, waterproof, and can double as a hiking backpack if needed.
+Lately, I’ve been loving the Charlie 25L Backpack by Remote Equipment, since it’s small, waterproof, and can double as a hiking backpack if needed.
 Most people would prefer something a bit larger, though, and for that I’d recommend the Tortuga Travel Backpack Pro 40L (read my full review).
 If you’re a suitcase kind of traveler, Away, July, Paraval, and Monos are great brands to look into.

 For my personal item, I usually bring a tote bag by Baggu that can double as a beach bag during the day.
 Although a locking beach bag might sound like a good idea, I’ve never understood why someone wouldn’t just steal the whole bag, so I typically just leave all valuables at the hotel or take turns swimming.
-This time, I opted to back a small tote bag and used my Nisolo purse as my personal item.

 🌵Planning a trip to Baja, California?
 Download the Digital Guide to Todos Santos